jeandesravines/gpio/README.md

 #### close(channel: number): Promise

 * `channel`: Reference to the pin in the current mode's schema.
-* returns a Promise resolved if channel was closed or reject on error
+* returns a Promise resolved if channel was closed or rejected if an error occurs

 Close a channel